 Once inside you make your way through a small hallway and out to the pool.
-They have a locker room for both men and women and there isn’t much for privacy on the men’s side.
+They have a locker room for both men and women and there isn’t much privacy on the men’s side.
 But for most public pools I find this to be the same.
 The locker rooms were clean the day I went to them so that is a plus for me.

 Warner Park Pool Main Pools

 The pool area is separated into 3 distinct pool areas.
 There are two kiddie pools, one that starts at 1 foot and goes to 2 feet.
 A second one starts at 2 feet and goes to 3 feet.
 In the deeper kiddie pool, they have a few basketball goals and some balls for the kids to play with.

 The last area is the larger pool area.
 This area starts at 4 feet and goes to the deep end that I think I saw ended at 9 feet.
 In this area, you had a large open area, some swim lanes, and then the deep end that had some inflatables.

 The inflatables were set up almost like a wipeout obstacle course.
 The kids were able to climb, jump, and navigate this course across the pool and then back to the start.
 If they fell off and into the water, they could just try to climb back up on the obstacle and start again.

 The inflatables are a great source of entertainment.
 Watching some of the older kids try to navigate the pool was quite hilarious because they would jump from inflatable to inflatable and fall in.